Sustainable Temperature Management: A Key to Greener Clinical Trials

 Packaging plays an important role in temperature management.
 Temperature-sensitive products need to be packed with insulation and cushioning materials to keep them safe during transport and storage.
 But traditional packaging materials often rely on plastics and other non-recyclable materials.

-To meet sustainability goals, companies are turning to eco-friendly packaging alternatives.
-For example, biodegradable insulation and recyclable materials are becoming more common.
+To meet sustainability goals, the variety of eco-friendly packaging alternatives are increasing on the market.
+For example, reusable or biodegradable insulation and recyclable materials are becoming more common.
 These materials still protect the products but create less waste.
 This shift helps companies reduce their environmental impact while also meeting the growing demand from patients and stakeholders for more sustainable practices.

 Designing Sustainable Clinical Trial Processes